EliottMontero/annotation-robot-robocup/README.md

 files and logs, see the INSTALLATION part to download the given 2vs1/ files containing examples of the needed files to test the project.

-After you changed the value of the BUILD_TRAITEMENT_TOOLS:BOOL to ON in workspace/build/treatment/CMakeCache.txt and built with catkin in workspace, go to the 2vs1/ folder and input the following line in the terminal :
+After you changed the value of the BUILD_ANNOTATEIMAGE_TOOLS:BOOL to ON in workspace/build/annotateImage/CMakeCache.txt and built with catkin in workspace, go to the 2vs1/ folder and input the following line in the terminal :

-      ../workspace/devel/lib/treatment/test_treatment -c replay.json \
+      ../workspace/devel/lib/annotateImage/main_annotateImage -c replay.json \
       -f eirlab.json -a 1 -a 1 -t 4

 The first -a option indicates  whether you want to display the robots' position